 Liz Cheney Declines To Jump Off a Bridge

-So now the January 6th Commission is faced with investigating an historic attack on our Capitol without cooperation from the former President’s tribe.
+So now the January 6th Commission is faced with investigating a historic attack on our Capitol without cooperation from the former President’s tribe.

-Democracy is on trial as states pass or introduce laws to rein in access to voting.
-Instead of defending democracy, they adopt the shock jock antics of their former and likely current leader to get news, and rile up their audiences.
+Democracy is on trial as states pass or introduces laws to rein in access to voting.
+Instead of defending democracy, they adopt the shock jock antics of their former and likely current leader to get news and rile up their audiences.
 Countless elected officials are jumping off a bridge to protect their place in the party.

 Liz Cheney on the other hand has declined.